 ‘You should probably listen to them,’ Harry said.
 ‘I’m sure I don’t want to know whatever girly secrets the three of you have.’

 ‘I promised.’
-Katie helped herself to half the plate of bacon and leant on his shoulder.
+Katie helped herself to half a plate of bacon and leant on his shoulder.
 ‘And promises have to be kept.’

 ‘So what’re you doing over the summer, Harry?’
 Katie asked.